supriya-ambarkar/README.md/README.md

 # Hello, I'm Ambarkar Supriya!👋

 Welcome to my GitHub profile!
-I'm a passionate Computer Science and Engineering graduate with a strong interest in SQL,Python, Microsoft Excel, Power Bi, and Data Analysis.
+I'm a passionate Computer Science and Engineering graduate with a strong interest in SQL, Python, Java, Git, HTML, CSS, JavaScript, React.

 ## 🚀 About Me

 - 🔭 I recently completed my graduation in Computer Science and Engineering with an aggregate of 82.2%.
-- 🚀 My main expertise lies in Python, SQL, PowerBi, C, Core Java, and Snowflake(Cloud technology).
+- 🚀 My main expertise lies in Python, SQL, Java, GIT, HTML, CSS.
 - 🌟 I'm a fast learner and always eager to explore new technologies.
 - 💡 I have a strong background in leadership and enjoy taking initiative.